Libya–Chad Territorial Dispute case

+Libya argued that there was no existing boundary between itself and Chad and asked the court to define one.
+It also claimed that it had clear rights to territory north of a demarcated line which was on the 15th parallel north for much of its length.
+Libya called this area the Libya–Chad Borderlands; this was the disputed territory between Chad and Libya.
+Chad on the other hand argued that there was an existing border and asked the court to define it.
+It maintained that the Aouzou Strip was part of its territory.
+Chad's territorial claim was based on the 1955 Treaty of Friendship and Good Neighborliness between France and Libya which would place the Aouzou Strip within the borders of Chad.

+The case was referred to the ICJ in 1990 and decided on 3 February 1994.
+The ICJ ruled in favor of Chad against Libya and declared Libya's occupation of the Aouzou Strip illegal.
+The court recognised Chad's territorial claim and sovereignty over the Borderlands and Aouzou Strip.

 Facts

+The Libya–Chad Borderlands were inhabited by several mostly autonomous Saharan-speaking tribes.
+The allegiances and loyalties of these tribes were pursued by different actors during their conflicts in Chad, destabilising the Chadian state.

-The Aouzou Strip is a barren piece of land located on the border of Chad and Libya.
+Partly in response to the spill-over of this instability on its border, Libya invaded the Aouzou Strip in 1973 before engaging in a series of interventions through the 1980s during the Chadian–Libyan War.
+The Aouzou Strip is a barren, uranium-rich piece of land located in the Borderlands on the border of Chad and Libya.
 Libya had begun to stage troops on the strip in order to assist with the defense of its citizens who lived in the area.
 Despite the land having no strategic or functional value to Chad, the government saw the Aouzou Strip as part of their sovereign territory.

 Due to the inability of both countries to internally establish a line of demarcation, the case was referred to the International Court of Justice for adjudication in 1990.

-Each country has a differing basis from which it is deriving its claims of the Aouzou Strip:
+Each country had a differing basis from which it derived its claims of the Aouzou Strip: